AdobeDocs/document-cloud-learn.en/help/sign/sign-usecase/usecase-edu-intern.md

 Learn how web forms are used to improve students' access to required forms that can be submitted from any device – and any location – speeding up educational approval processes.
 In this example, the workflow for every student is unique depending on their course of study — because each student needs to add their own Faculty Supervisor and Department Head for approval.

+Check out the [Create an education web form internship application](usecase-edu-intern-create.md) tutorial to learn how to build this web form.

 >[!VIDEO](https://video.tv.adobe.com/v/3421773?quality=12&learn=on&hidetitle=true)